hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 ### **GPU** package

-Using the **GPU** package in LAMMPS, one can achieve performance gain by coupling GPUs to one or many CPUS.
+Using the **GPU** package in LAMMPS, one can achieve performance gain by coupling GPUs to one or many CPUs.
 Since supports both CUDA (which is vendor specific) and OpenCL (which is an open standard), it can be used on a variety of GPU hardware.

 Calculations that require access to atomic data like coordinates, velocities, forces may suffer bottlenecks since at every step these data are communicated back and forth between the CPUs and GPUs.
 Calculations can be done in single, double or mixed precisions.

-In case of the **GPU** package, computations are shared between CPU and GPU (unlike the Kokkos package GPU implementation where the primary aim is to offload all of the calculations to the GPUs only).
+In case of the **GPU** package, computations are shared between CPUs and GPUs (unlike the Kokkos package GPU implementation where the primary aim is to offload all of the calculations to the GPUs only).
 For example, asynchronous force calculations like **pair** vs **bond/angle/dihedral/improper** can be done